-- Provide the highest possible initial quality!
+a) Provide the highest possible initial quality!
 This is to be aimed in the production of track systems.
 The quality of the initial construction has a massive impact on the service life.
-The better the initial quality the longer the service life. - Level of maintenance quality.
+The better the initial quality the longer is the service life.

+b) Level of maintenance quality.
 At the beginning of the service life a high level of quality has a highly positive impact on the overall deterioration function.
-Therefore, repair works carried out in the early stages of a service life should be of a high quality.
-This will ensure that the required condition can be maintained at a high level as long as possible; this will extend the systems' service life. - Transparency of overall system quality.
+Therefore, repair works carried out in the early stages of a service life should be of a high quality for tight tolerances with a health of geometry of track.
+This will ensure that the required condition can be maintained at a high level as long as possible; this will extend the systems' service life.

+c) Transparency of overall system quality.
 Infrastructure managers must continually strive to improve the transparency of the system quality.
 They should combine "transparent system behavior" with the motto "the right measure at the right time".

-The two strategic objectives of German Federal Railway, DB Netz AG, are: "High operational quality" and "systems kept in top condition" conform to these principles.
+The two strategic objectives of German Federal Railway, DB Netz AG, "high operational quality" and "systems kept in top condition", conform to these principles.

 A quality specification must meet the requirements of different viewpoints.
 A global quality parameter alone cannot cover the different aspects of system behavior.
-From a Life Cycle Management Point of View (LCMPV) it is necessary to shape the quality specification in such a way that separate quality values, which reflect the needs of maintenance processes, are derived for each maintenance process.
+From a Life Cycle & Cost Management Point of View (LCMPV) it is necessary to shape the quality specification in such a way that separate quality values, which reflect the needs of maintenance processes, are derived for each maintenance process.
 In this context, it is recommended to subsume the following elements under quality: